by Terri Reddout

 But there’s another type of digital radio signal out there that won’t cost you a cent.
 Although, you’re going to have to buy a new radio to get it.

 In 2018, the Federal Communication Commission (FCC) approved a digital radio signal platform that all U.S. radio stations will convert to within the next few years.
+It’s called HD Radio.
 The digital signal will be broadcast alongside the current analog signal on the same frequency.

 But Terri, isn’t radio dying?